dnquangit/headroom/HOW-TO-RUN.md

 # HOW-TO-RUN

-This project adds support for configuring custom Anthropic-compatible base URLs (like z.AI) in Headroom.
+This guide walks you through running Claude Code through the Headroom proxy with a custom Anthropic-compatible provider.

 ## Installation